kudulab/docker-consul/README.md

-# docker-ai_consul
+# kudulab/consul docker image

-This image is based on pieces of [official](https://github.com/hashicorp/docker-consul) `consul` image, BUT with several changes which fit ait infrastructure:
+This image is based on pieces of [official](https://github.com/hashicorp/docker-consul) `consul` image, BUT with several changes which fit kudulab infrastructure:

  * This image **runs on ubuntu:16**. official image runs on alpine, we would have problems on it, since most our health checks target ubuntu.
  * we don't use docker volume, but rely on bind mounts from host.
  * consul agent **runs as root**.
 Because we need it to be able to access a lot of external/out of container resources.
- If we had to coordinate uid/gid of consul in docker container with uid/gid of all other container, that would be a PITA (like on aga archive and backup).
+ If we had to coordinate uid/gid of consul in docker container with uid/gid of all other container, that would be a PITA.
  * we pack all our common checks and scripts into the image and reuse on all deployments.
-While official image is empty alpine.
+While official image is an empty alpine.

 ## Usage